cWalsh-developer/PhunParty/README.md

 ## 📍 Status

 🚧 This project is in active development.
-Initial backend is being built with FastAPI.
+The API with fastAPI is complete and the React web app and React-Native mobile app development are underway.

 ---